Seleah/Feed-Reader-Testing/README.md

 * Good tests give you the ability to quickly analyze whether new code breaks an existing feature within your codebase, without having to manually test all of the functionality.

-# How will I complete this project?
+# How I completed this project:

 Review the Feed Reader Testing [Project Rubric](https://review.udacity.com/#!/projects/3442558598/rubric)